 - Communication and Interaction

 - Sensory and/or Physical Needs

-Once a discussion has taken place, a final decision will be made by parents/carers, the class teacher and the SENDCO regarding the next appropriate steps.
+Once a discussion has taken place, a final decision will be made by parents/carers, the class teacher and the SENCO regarding the next appropriate steps.

 Provision, resources and services

 Lessons are differentiated for all learners, including those with SEND, in order for them to access the learning at their level and make progress.
 The school has access to a wide range of professionals and outside agencies that we can contact for further support and advice.
 If we feel that outside agency input would benefit your child then we will have a meeting in school to discuss this with you.

 - Enhanced Mainstream schools for specific learning difficulties, communication and interaction and BESD